MDerv/BinarySearchTree/README.md

 # BinarySearchTree
-This project creates a Binary Search Tree
+This project creates a Binary Search Tree.